Komoot: your complete guide

-Komoot is a navigation and route planning app that enables users to create and follow routes based on riding type and ability.
+Komoot is a navigation and route-planning app that enables users to create and follow routes based on riding type and ability.

-As cycling has shifted more towards adventure riding, exploration and gravel riding, Komoot has proven popular with cyclists thanks to its easy interface and robust route planning algorithm.
+As cycling has shifted more towards adventure riding, exploration and gravel riding, Komoot has proven popular with cyclists thanks to its easy interface and robust route-planning algorithm.
 It is included in BikeRadar’s list of the best cycling apps and is compatible with the best bike computers.

 What is Komoot?

-Using a start and endpoint, Komoot will tell you the distance, elevation profile, road surface, fitness level required, difficulty and estimated time needed to complete the route.
+Using a start and end point, Komoot will tell you the distance, elevation profile, road surface, fitness level required, difficulty and estimated time needed to complete the route.

-You can use these routes to navigate via your mobile phone, GPS cycling computer or Garmin cycling watch without an internet connection.
+You can use these routes to navigate via your phone, GPS cycling computer or Garmin cycling watch without an internet connection.

-If you have access to an internet connection or mobile data, Komoot also allows you to reroute when you are out on a ride if you decide you want to head somewhere different or just change course.
+If you have access to an internet connection or mobile data, Komoot also enables you to reroute when you are out on a ride if you decide you want to head somewhere different or just change course.

 The app also has a strong community focus.
-This means you can discover places other users like to ride or visit (‘Highlights’ in Komoot parlance), such as particular climbs, cafes or points of interest and integrate these into your ride.
+This means you can discover places other users like to ride or visit (‘Highlights’ in Komoot parlance), such as particular climbs, cafes or points of interest, and integrate these into your ride.
 You can use routes they have planned too.

 Komoot is available to use on desktop via the Komoot website.
 You also download Komoot for iOS or Komoot for Android.